White Stag (album): Recording and release

 Elverum performed the album in its entirety on May 2, 2009, in the White Stag building.
-He then collaborated with a group of graduate students to package the album and release the album.
+He then collaborated with a group of graduate students to package and release the album.
 The album was released in a limited CD-R which included a poster with the lyrics printed onto it.
 Only a couple hundred copies were made.

 Music

 The album is a mix of traditional songs and field recordings.
 Elverum chose to create a "fake history", focusing on the mythology of the building rather than presenting an accurate representation.
 In an interview with Portland Mercury he stated that "The songs are about how hard it is to maintain a relationship with memory when something bad has happened" noting the building's history with the oppression of Native Americans and the divide between the rich and poor.